Optometrist vs. ophthalmologist: How to choose an eye doctor

 What is an ophthalmologist?

-An ophthalmologist is a medical doctor (MD) or a doctor of osteopathic medicine (DO) who specializes in eye and vision care, including providing comprehensive medical care and management of eye problems, as well as performing eye and vision surgery.
+An ophthalmologist is a medical doctor (MD) or a doctor of osteopathic medicine (DO) who specializes in eye and vision care, including providing medical care and surgery for management of eye and vision problems.

 To become an ophthalmologist in the United States, a candidate typically must: